 Dental Pain Management in Johns Creek

 You know what your level of comfort is at the dentist.
 But if an upcoming procedure is making you worry, talk to your Johns Creek dentist about dental pain management.
-At Family & Cosmetic Dental Care, Dr. Mitul Patel is specially trained and licensed to administer oral conscious sedative medications.
+At Hello Family Dental, Dr. Mitul Patel is specially trained and licensed to administer oral conscious sedative medications.
 Should you choose this route of pain management, you will be carefully monitored so that you feel comfortable and safe.

 It is our goal to provide our patients with painless, stress-free dental experiences, especially when you’re already experiencing tooth pain.
 Sedation dentistry makes it possible to have an anxiety-free dental experience.
 Contact us to find out if you are a good candidate.
 Call immediately if you are experiencing tooth pain of any kind.